Find Schools

 Find Schools Near

-What Does it Take to Be an Equal Opportunity Representative or Officer?
+What You Need to Know About Equal Opportunity Representative or Officer

 • Counsel newly hired members of minority or disadvantaged groups, informing them about details of civil rights laws.

-These are the skills Equal Opportunity Representatives and Officers say are the most useful in their careers:
+When polled, Equal Opportunity Representatives and Officers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.